Theoyeah/Theoyeah-Engine/README.md

 - Mp3 and Wav support !
 - More options
 - **Instakill Note and Crash Note!!** (with a fabulous texture)
+- Added secret songs to be on the music folder!
+- Look at the [`Project.xml`](https://github.com/Theoyeah/Theoyeah-Engine/blob/main/Project.xml) file for more!
 # Examples :
 ![image](https://user-images.githubusercontent.com/97792861/163772539-3409759d-5fca-4a5a-945f-76f4b7ed87fb.png)
 ![image](https://user-images.githubusercontent.com/97792861/163772686-7020ae13-c6ab-48a7-bdcc-6ee2c6d4eb7f.png)